Computer Forensics Resources for PCs and Mobile Devices

 • Magnet AXIOM – Magnet AXIOM is a comprehensive, integrated digital investigation platform.
 Magnet offers a suite of products for many different types of investigations.
 They have solutions for computers, mobile, smartphones, cloud, flash devices, and more.

 • Belkasoft Evidence Center – Belkasoft’s Evidence Center is a comprehensive solution used by Law Enforcement, Intelligence Agencies, Military, Lab, Corporations, and Investigators.
-This product allows you to acquire data from a computer, laptop, or mobile device.
+This product lets you acquire data from a computer, laptop, or mobile device.
 It identifies over 1000 different types of artifacts.
 Plus, it has powerful analysis and reporting features.

 • XRY Extract – XRY Extract allows you to recover digital evidence from PCs, phones, and apps to support your investigation.
 The applications run on the Windows operating system with features like password bypass, image recognition, and more.